amkisko/activesupport-json_logging.rb/README.md

 # With tags (useful for Puma or other standalone use cases)
 formatter = JsonLogging::Formatter.new(tags: ["Puma"])
-formatter.call("INFO", Time.now, nil, "message")  # Output includes "Puma" tag in context
+formatter.call("INFO", Time.now, nil, "message")  # Output includes "Puma" tag at root level

 # Multiple tags
 formatter = JsonLogging::Formatter.new(tags: ["Puma", "Worker"])